 - Finances.
 Don’t set pricing in stone until you have a few customers.
 Forbes says focus on “getting through the first few months and obtaining those initial clients…[Then] become more concerned with how much you can charge.”
 Estimate, then adjust accordingly.

 - Drink lots of coffee.
 Your first few years are going to be interesting!

 Need help?
 Masterplans has created business plans for thousands of new entrepreneurs.
 As a business owner, it’s your bible.
 Rely on our financial forecasts, exclusive market & industry analysis, and growth strategies to chart your course and secure funding.
-With over a decade of experience, we know exactly what you need.
+With over two decades of experience, we know exactly what you need.